embiimob/Sup/README.md

 optional:
 launch example altcoin mazacoin using the buttons provided    https://github.com/mazacoin/maza

+* uses this v0.13.2 full bitcoin core clone with an address index change  https://github.com/btcdrak/bitcoin/tree/addrindex-0.14

 ** all transactions and objects in this trading demonstration were entered using    http://Apertus.io

 *** see example transaction JSON files to begin testing the entry and trading of your own blockchain objects and comments